 4. Activate Checkout on Instagram if applicable

 All-in-one social media buying processes indeed push up the conversion rate, just like you’re selling the product on Amazon, rather than driving traffic to your website.
 Instead of taking users to a landing page on the company website, the buying process is shortened.
-Reduced by the number of clicks it would take to complete a purchase and shorten the customer purchase journey.
+Reduced the number of clicks it would take to complete a purchase and shorten the customer purchase journey.

 At this moment, Checkout is still in beta but as Instagram rolls it out more widely it is planned to provide this option for businesses to be able to integrate directly or work with partners including Shopify, BigCommerce, ChannelAdvisor, CommerceHub, and more in the future.
 As for the payment processing, it is enabled via a partnership with Paypal.
 If you want to apply for checkout, check the required information below that you need to provide and fill in this application form